Tips for Taps Blog

 Berkey filters, and specifically the Black Berkey Elements, are not certified for the reduction of any contaminants.

 The manufacturer’s website specifically states that the Black Berkey Elements exceed the requirements for meeting the NSF/ANSI 53 standard, but they have never been certified to do so by any accredited certifying body (e.g. NSF, WQA, or IAPMO).
+We haven't seen any mention that Berkey filters have met the requirements for NSF/ANSI standard 401, which includes emerging contaminants like microplastics.
 [5]

 Despite not having any certifications, New Millenium Concepts has paid third-party laboratories to conduct a fair amount of testing of the Black Berkey Elements and these results can be found on their website.
 [6] While this gives the appearance of legitimacy, these lab results contain many glaring issues.